 The current application is for a defined area with no shared interests from Poututu Stream to the Pōnui Stream and out 12 nautical miles (22km) to sea.

 - Previous Waitangi Inquiries, dating back to 1990 (affidavits, research reports, video evidence)

 - New evidence from 2013 and 2014 (affidavits, research and video evidence)

 - Joint Report agreed to by both Ngāti Pāhauwera and the Crown (includes results from third party enquiry (e.g. neighbouring tribes, recreational and public users)

 - Legal arguments

-	The Minister has made the Trustees an offer and we are finalising
+The Minister has made the Trustees an offer and we are in the process of holding ratification hui.

-	details, then we expect to have the Minister’s offer made public in June

-	2017.

-	We have lodged a further application for a wider area including the

-	Waikare river and south to the Esk, based on the korero from Te Kahu o

-	Te Rangi.
-This will involve neighbouring hapu/iwi with shared

-	traditional and current interests.
+We have lodged a further application for a wider area including the Waikare river and south to the Esk, based on the korero from Te Kahu o Te Rangi.
+This will involve neighbouring hapu/iwi with shared traditional and current interests.

-	Click here for a map of the area under application.
-This High Court

-	application will also include the majority of the area in the first
+For a map of the area under application Click here.
+This High Court application will also include the majority of the area in the first application.

-	application.